jasperdifran/ppc-backend/4/README.md

 Hopefully that makes sense.
 It can be a lot to digest but try and make sure you understand the code and the process here.

+Make sure you import your new `usersRouter` in `index.js` and add it to your express app!

 ### Log in
 Logging in is a little bit easier.
 We can almost exactly copy the first two checks in the signup route, i.e making sure username and password are in the body and the user exists.